MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 ## Run the random number generator program

-Using your final version of the Q# code:
+Using your final version of the Q# code,

 ```qsharp
 namespace Qrng {